 Explore the tracks and other sign found around a local beaver's pond.

-Learn the basic tracks and sign of our local animals, study the nuances of each individual foot.
+Learn the basic tracks and sign of our local animals and study the nuances of each individual foot.
 To learn more about animal scat and other sign, CLICKHERE.

 All photographs used on this site were taken in a natural setting within Orange County, California unless otherwise noted.